In physics, shielding or screening is the process of limiting the electric field to a certain region of space.

 When the key is closed

-When the key is closed, the charge given to the inner shell will become zero, which it goes to the outer shell.
-Why it happens is because it wants to shield the electric field.
+When the key is closed, the charge given to the inner shell will become zero, which goes to the outer shell.
+This happens because it wants to shield the electric field.

-Two concentric spherical shells A and B of charges qA = q0, qB = 0, and radii rA and rB respectively, if we take the ground outer sphere, what happens to the final charge distribution?
+3. Two concentric spherical shells A and B of charges qA = q0, qB = 0, and radii rA and rB respectively.
+If the outer sphere is grounded, what happens to the final charge distribution?

-Shell is A is 🡪 an isolated system (it is not connected anything else)
+Shell A is an isolated system (it is not connected to anything else)

-But shell B is 🡪 Non-isolated it is connected to ground.
+But shell B is non-isolated.
+It is connected to the ground.